oscar-system/Oscar.jl/experimental/QuadFormAndIsom/docs/src/primembed.md

 respective discriminant groups of `M` and `N`.
 The construction of an overlattice is determined by the graph of such glue map.

-## Admissible equivariant primitive extension
+## Admissible equivariant primitive extensions

-The following function is an interesting tool provided by [BH23](2cite).
+The following function is an interesting tool provided by [BH23](@cite).
 Given a triple of integer lattices with isometry `((A, a), (B, b), (C, c))` and two prime numbers `p` and `q` (possibly equal), if `(A, B, C)` is `p`-admissible, this function returns representatives of isomorphism classes of equivariant primitive